Empowering an Agile Workforce

-Throughout our value chain, we deal with various publics and commit to uplifting the lives of our internal and external stakeholders.
-These partners in social development include our employees, contractors, suppliers, host communities, energy industry allies, the media, the academe, non-governmental organizations (NGOs), peoples’ organizations, local government units (LGUs), government regulatory agencies, and our customers.
+In the course of our operations, we engage with a network of internal and external stakeholders and we commit to uplifting and improving their condition where we are able.
+We also recognize that we must work with others in order to broaden our reach and extend our positive impact.
+Our partners in social development include our employees, contractors, suppliers, host communities, energy industry alliances, media, the academe, non-government organizations, people’s organizations, local government units, government regulatory agencies, and our customers.

 To us, this is what it means for a company to be Powered by Good.

 Our people are at the frontlines of our operations and they make it possible for us to achieve our goals.
 Their welfare and development is therefore of primary importance to us.